Latest information about domestic violence and abuse support.

 What domestic abuse training can I get?

 You can access a FREE 2-hour training session if you're a stylist who works in a hair or beauty salon.

-- How you can recognise the signs of domestic abuse in clients.
+- How you can recognise the signs of domestic abuse in your clients.

-- Information on services you can signpost clients to who are victims of domestic violence.
+- Which services you can signpost clients to who are victims of domestic abuse.

-How can I arrange FREE domestic violence training?
+How can I arrange FREE domestic abuse training?

-Please email us to arrange your FREE domestic violence training or to find out more.
+Please email us to arrange your FREE domestic abuse training or to find out more.